June 11, 2020

 1. What is BrM?

 AASHTOWare Bridge Management (BrM) supports the complete asset management cycle including inspection, inventory data analysis, forecasting of future needs, optimization of programming, and evaluation of key performance measures.
-Development of BrM began nearly 30 years ago and the software has been continually improved by and for State transportation agencies to support their asset management needs.
+Development of BrM began 30 years ago and the software has been continually improved by and for State transportation agencies to support their asset management needs.
 BrM was initially developed for bridge management; however, it can be adapted to include management of other asset types.

 The software is owned and licensed by the American Association of State Highway Transportation Officials (AASHTO) and is currently licensed by over 50 public agencies.